fmenozzi/argparser/README.md

 will register the arguments `-h` and `--help` and call the function `help_callback` once `argparse_parse` is called.
 Check out `test.c` for more.

 ### argparser_parse
 Begins parsing the command line args, populating values and calling callbacks.
-All resources will be cleanup up at the end of this function call.
+All resources will be cleaned up at the end of this function call.

     argparser_parse(&ap);